rajndev/demo-weather-app/README.md

 # ASP.NET Core MVC Weather App

-This is an ASP.NET Core MVC demo weather application.
+This is an ASP.NET Core MVC demo weather application using the C# language.
+It displays the current weather infomation for the searched city including the current date and time at the respective city, sky conditions with an associated icon, and the current temperature.
+The weather data is obtained by using a HttpClient object and calling the OpenWeatherMap API.

+## Usage

+To search for the current weather conditions for a city of interest, enter the city name into the search box and click the "Get Weather" button.

 ## Technology Stacks Used